healthcare cybersecurity

 Additionally, full disc encryption is also recommended by HIPAA.
 If your data is encrypted and is then subjected to a ransomware incident, the hackers will not be able to access it.
 Paired with off-site back-up, HIPAA encryption is a strong defense against ransomware and related cybersecurity incidents plaguing healthcare.

-HIPAA compliance satisfies the federal regulation, and saves you from healthcare cybersecurity incidents that can cripple your business and leave your patients financial wellbeing in jeopardy.
+HIPAA compliance satisfies the federal regulation, and saves you from healthcare cybersecurity risks that can cripple your business and leave your patients financial wellbeing in jeopardy.

 To find out more about how HIPAA compliance can protect your practice, sign up for an upcoming educational webinar today!